Complete Helix Mattress Review

-There is no noticeable off gassing on any mattress in the Helix collection.
+There is no noticeable off-gassing on any mattress in the Helix collection.

 Where people do report a slight smell is in the packaging used to protect the bed during shipping.
 This often goes away in a couple of days.

-How Long will the Helix Hybrid Mattress Last?
+How Long Will the Helix Mattress Last?

 We weren’t able to find any information relating to the actual expected lifespan of the mattress.

-Helix does offer a 100 night sleep trial and a 10 year warranty.
+Helix does offer a 100-night sleep trial and a 10-year warranty.

-How is the Cover?
+How Is the Cover?

-Every single Helix-branded mattress comes with an easy-to-clean, removable and machine washable cover.
+Every single Helix-branded mattress comes with an easy-to-clean, removable, and machine washable cover.

 As long as the mattress is kept dry and used only under normal conditions, there is no need for special cleaning.

 The manufacturer specifically states that the bed should not be flipped and that rotating is not needed.